 Each workout is divided into three parts: a warm-up, main workout, and cool-down/stretching.
 But the workout length depends on how fast you’re finishing the sets.
-In addition to this, your workout also can pull in if you’re not familiar with the exercises.
-Otherwise, you must read the very-long instructions that I believed where formatted horribly.
+In addition to this, your workout will get affected if you’re not familiar with the exercises.
+Otherwise, you must read the very-long instructions – often times formatted horribly.

 Averagely, BodBot’s workouts can be anything from 20 to 40 minutes plus.
-Every time you finish a set, you scroll up to view the next one.
+Every time you finish a set, you scroll up to view the next exercise.
 There’s no timer or voice instructions, just a static image and the name of the exercise.
 Hence, such training does require prior knowledge in fitness.
 We believe that beginners would struggle to follow along.

 BodBot exercise app also acts as a food log but it’s often buggy and is nowhere near MyFitnessPal.
 What they mean with “the food plan” is really just a food explorer database where you can view specific food’s nutrient profile (aka you do all the thinking).
 This is another reason why we think BodBot is more for users with prior insights into the fitness world rather than beginners who are looking for guidance and a friendly start.
 The interface alone is complicated enough to get lost and confused.

 BodBot Review: Pros

-Works well with your preferences and adjusts the exercises;
+- Works well with your preferences and adjusts the exercises;

-BodBot connects to Fitbit, Google Fit and Apple Health;
+- BodBot connects to Fitbit, Google Fit and Apple Health;

-Workouts include warm-ups and cool-downs (with or without equipment);
+- Workouts include warm-ups and cool-downs (with or without equipment);

-Bodbot has the option to exclude specific body-parts or joints (good for people with injuries or sore joints).
+- Bodbot has the option to exclude specific body-parts or joints (good for people with injuries or sore joints).
 Also takes into account your flexibility level, age, and personal preferences when making your training recommendations;

-You can also focus on specific muscle groups and train just those.
+- You can also focus on specific muscle groups and train just those.

 BodBot Review: Cons

-There is no real food plan to follow;
+- There is no real food plan to follow;

-The algorithm is not working properly (suggests wrong workouts and forgets the settings).
+- The algorithm is not working properly (suggests wrong workouts and forgets the settings).
 Not fully adapting and occasionally glitchy;

-BodBot also has no tracking available; not even a workout calendar;
+- BodBot also has no tracking available; not even a workout calendar;

-Workouts are made in a poor way which negatively affects the intensity level;
+- Workouts are made in a poor way which negatively affects the intensity level;

 Get BodBot App for Android